-Park City has a wide variety of options for off-mountain dining, but you'll also be able to find some great restaurants at on the Canyons side too.
+Park City has a wide variety of dining options for off-mountain dining.
+The Main Street at Park City offers all sorts great restaurants and everything is within walking distance, but you'll also be able to find some great restaurants on the Canyons side too.

-The Wasatch Brew Pub, as you might guess, brews its own beer, and has a menu with everything from beef-and-bison burgers to personal pizzas.
+Wasatch Brew Pub: The Wasatch Brew Pub as you might guess, brews its own beer, and has a menu with everything from beef-and-bison burgers to personal pizzas.
 If you go a little later in the season when it’s warmer out, you can enjoy the outdoor patio.

 There is plenty of free live music shows throughout the winter season at Park City and in the Canyons Village.
 If you're after a venue, check out The Umbrella Bar in the Canyons which has a lively outdoors après scene.
 In Park City, there are plenty of bars and coffee shops in the historic part near the bottom of the Town Lift.
 If you somehow still have the legs for dancing, Downstairs has DJs and cocktail waitresses who occasionally dance on the bar.
 We recommend you keep it on the dance floor.